How Does Face Detection Work?

 Face detection technology has come a long way over the past few years.
 From unlocking your iPhone by scanning your face to automatically tagging photographs, most of us have encountered and benefited from it (in one way or another).

 However, there’s a lot more we can do with technology than just recognizing faces.
 For example, it is now a tool used in marketing to help improve sales and customer experiences.
-Or you can use this technology in offices to mark employee attendance or provide access to secure areas automatically..
+Or you can use this technology in offices to mark employee attendance or provide access to secure areas automatically.
+To understand the nuances of how online face recognition AI works and its applications, click here for an insightful read.

 But before we get ahead of ourselves, let’s define it.